HarrisonburgDentist

 tips

 Every January, millions of Americans resolve to take better care of their health.
-By February, most of those resolutions have faded.
-The problem is not a lack of willpower, it is that most resolutions are vague, overly ambitious, or lack a concrete plan.
-Here are five dental resolutions that are specific, achievable, and backed by evidence, along with practical strategies for maintaining them throughout the year.
+By February, most of those resolutions have quietly faded.
+The problem is rarely a lack of willpower.
+It is that most resolutions are vague, overly ambitious, or missing a concrete plan.
+The fix is to make each goal specific, small enough to keep, and tied to something you already do.
+Here are five dental resolutions that are precise, achievable, and backed by evidence, along with practical strategies for making each one stick all year long.

-Resolution one: floss every day.
-Not every other day, not when you remember, not only when something is stuck between your teeth, every single day.
-The research is clear: daily flossing reduces gingivitis, prevents interproximal cavities, and reduces the risk of periodontal disease.
-The trick to making this stick is pairing it with an existing habit.
-Keep your floss next to your toothbrush so it is impossible to miss, or floss while watching the evening news.
-After three weeks of consistent daily flossing, it becomes automatic.
+Not every other day.
+Not only when you remember.
+Not just when something is stuck between your teeth.
+Every single day.
+The research is clear: daily flossing reduces gum inflammation, prevents the cavities that form between teeth where a brush cannot reach, and lowers your risk of gum disease over time.
+The trick to making it stick is to attach it to a habit you already have.
+Keep your floss right next to your toothbrush so it is impossible to overlook, or floss while you watch the evening news.
+If traditional floss is awkward for you, floss picks or a water flosser count just as well.
+After about three weeks of consistent daily flossing, it stops feeling like a chore and becomes automatic.

-Resolution four: invest in an electric toothbrush if you have not already.
-This is the single easiest upgrade you can make to your oral hygiene routine, and the evidence supporting electric brushes, particularly oscillating-rotating models, is substantial.
-A 2019 study published in the Journal of Clinical Periodontology found that electric toothbrush users had 22 percent less gum recession and 18 percent less tooth decay over an 11-year period compared to manual toothbrush users.
+If you are still using a manual brush, this is the easiest single upgrade you can make to your routine, and the evidence behind it is strong, particularly for oscillating-rotating models.
+A long-term study published in the Journal of Clinical Periodontology in 2019 found that electric toothbrush users had 22 percent less gum recession and 18 percent less tooth decay over an 11-year span compared with manual brush users.
+An electric brush also takes some of the guesswork out of technique, since the motion does much of the work for you and most models include a built-in two-minute timer.
+You do not need the most expensive model on the shelf.
+A basic oscillating-rotating brush delivers most of the benefit.

-Resolution five: address the dental issue you have been putting off.
-Almost everyone has something, a tooth that has been sensitive for months, a crown that feels loose, a cosmetic concern that affects their confidence, wisdom teeth that their dentist mentioned years ago.
-This is the year to stop ignoring it.
-Dental problems do not resolve on their own; they only become more complex and more expensive over time.
-Schedule a consultation to discuss your options and create a treatment plan that fits your budget and timeline.
+Almost everyone has one: a tooth that has been sensitive for months, a crown that feels a little loose, a cosmetic concern that quietly chips away at your confidence, or wisdom teeth a dentist mentioned years ago.
+This is the year to stop putting it off.
+Dental problems do not resolve on their own.
+They only grow more complicated and more expensive the longer they wait.
+The first step is smaller than you think.
+Schedule a consultation, tell us what has been on your mind, and let us walk you through your options in plain language.
+From there we build a plan that fits your budget and your timeline, in the order that makes the most sense for your health.

 Have Questions?
 We Are Here to Help.